tweag/FawltyDeps/README.md

 ### I run `fawltydeps` and get some undeclared dependencies.
 What can I do with it?

-You can run a detailed report to see in which file and line number the undeclared dependencies were imported:
+You can run a detailed report to see the exact location (file and line number), in which the undeclared dependencies were imported:

 ```